 Maps are critical to robotic perception tasks for all kinds of self-driving vehicles, from self-driving cars to self-driving floor scrubbers, shuttles, and even self-driving landmine detectors.
 Maps enable robots to correctly position themselves in the world and, when it comes to improving self-driving vehicle capabilities, maps are a key component of what enables experts to develop better prediction and tracking methods.
 This in turn helps to improve the way autonomous systems understand the world around them.

 Despite the importance maps play in the advancement of self-driving technology, there are surprisingly few public datasets with detailed maps.
 That poses a challenge for university students, professors, and experts in the field who lack ties to companies with the resources to supply ample, relevant data through fleets of self-driving vehicles.
-The cost of public road testing is a clear factor: today it can cost upwards of a few hundred thousand dollars to produce a one-off prototype self-driving test vehicle.
-That is before the cost of building a map.
 So when we sat down to discuss Argoverse two years ago, we decided it was important to include geometric and semantic metadata, such as ground height, lane geometry and road segmentation.

 For our team at Argo, releasing this data collection is about giving academic communities access to the materials they need.
 We’re excited to not only support cutting edge developments in computer vision and machine learning but also to support the next generation of engineers and roboticists who are preparing for jobs at self-driving technology companies, Argo AI included.
 We’ve long since supported the next generation of engineers through university partnerships, and have supported younger generations through educational programs and outreach efforts that get them excited about STEM career paths.
 Argoverse is an extension of that effort and a leap forward to support the continued advancement of this field.